Map: Where to vote early in D.C., Maryland and Virginia

 Voters in Virginia can already cast their ballots at early-voting centers across the state, now through Oct.
 31, with additional early-voting sites opening in mid-October in many counties and cities.
 In-person, early-voting facilities won’t open in Maryland until Monday, Oct.
 26 and in the District until Tuesday, Oct.
 27.

-The Washington Post newsroom has created the map below to list places voters can cast a ballot in the Washington region this election cycle — whether it’s through a ballot drop box, in-person early, at a “super vote center” or at a traditional precinct on Election Day.
+The Washington Post newsroom has created the map below to list places voters can drop off ballots in the Washington region or cast a ballot before election day.
 The map will update in the coming weeks with additional locations.

 Here’s the location data we have and what we’re still collecting: